John Home, Lord Renton

 Sir John Home of Renton, Lord Renton (died 13 July 1671) was appointed Lord Justice Clerk by King Charles II.
 He was also a Senator of the College of Justice with the title Lord Renton.

 Life

 John Home was the son of Sir Alexander Home of Renton and Margaret Cockburn.
 Alexander Home was Sheriff of Berwickshire from 1616 to 1621.

-John Home wrote to his cousin Sir Patrick Home of Polworth that his father had conducted eight witch trials in his jurisdiction.
+John Home wrote to his cousin Sir Patrick Home of Polwarth that his father had conducted eight witch trials in his jurisdiction.

 An Instrument of Sasine dated at Edinburgh 28 August 1671, by Sir Alexander Home of Renton, knight, eldest lawful son to the late Sir John Home of Renton, knight, with the consent of his brother Patrick Home, Sir John's second son, granting to George Home of Kames, the lands of Northfield, with East and Wester Lochs, and the lands of Fewalls in the barony of Coldingham, Berwickshire.
 Sasine was given on 29 November 1673 and recorded in the General Register on 7 January 1674.